SymphonyPlatformSolutions/symphony-marketplace-connectbot/README.md

 If you don't have access to an external pod or a test pod, it is possible to get a development access to our develop & develop2 pods to test usage in external rooms.

 ## Requirements for the Connect flow
-This is only a code sample.
-The actual requirements are to provide a good user experience for users who will connect to your bot from the Marketplace.
+The requirements of the Connect flow are to provide a good user experience to Symphony users who will connect to your bot from the Marketplace.
 This means:
-- Auto accept incoming connection requests
+- Automatically accept incoming connection requests.
-- Automatically send an introduction message when a new user connects to the bot:
+- And automatically send an introduction message when a new user connects to the bot:
-  - This message could contain a thank you message & a user mention to drag attention
+  - This message could contain a thank you message & a user mention to drag attention.
-  - Inform about next steps to get access to the service
+  - Inform about next steps required to get access to the service.
-  - Optionally it gives access to a subset of the service or offer a limited time access.
+  - Optionally, it also gives access to a subset of the service or offers a limited time access.
   - In that case it also contains info on how to get support as well as how to interact with the bot.